Introduction

 git mergetool

-: use a fancy tool to help resolve merge conflicts
+: Launches a tool to help resolve merge conflicts interactively.

 git rebase